superchordate/rshiny-template-tailwind/README.md

 * `global.R`, `server.R`, and `ui.R` each have functions that will automatically read in files saved in folders within `app/` with the same name (`app/global/`, `app/server/`, `app/ui/`).
 * `ui.R` only handles high-level elements, while most of the UI is built using server files saved in the `app/server/` folder.
 * I use Visual Studio Code to navigate the files and folder structure.
 In my experience, VS Code is better than RStudio for working with complex projects. `Ctrl+P` is a lifesaver!
 I still use RStudio to run code and debug with `browser()`, though.

+**hcslim**

+This project uses [hcslim](https://github.com/superchordate/hcslim/) to utilize Highcharts for plotting.

+* Charting defaults are set at `app/www/highcharts-defaults.js`.
+* Highcharts .js files are at `app/www/highcharts`.
+You can add/remove modules here.
+* hcslim functions are at `app/server/_init/hcslim.R`

+**HTML Templates**

+When breaking free of opinionated frameworks, it is much easier to write UI in HTML.
+This project uses HTML templates, saved in the `app/templates/` folder.
+More on this at https://shiny.posit.co/r/articles/build/templates/.